lextm/jekyll-theme-chirpy/_posts/2007-7-16-safari-on-windows-free-and-easy.md

 For me, Firefox is a better one.
 And I surely will give Safari a try.

 (Updated: If you are a Chinese like me, you will find it impossible to input Chinese with Google Pinyin.
 I do not try other input method because I love Google Pinyin.
 I have reported this to Apple.
 Wish they can find a solution soon.
-In this aspect, Firefox 3 Alpha — Gran Paradiso plays much better.)
+In this aspect, Firefox 3 Alpha (Gran Paradiso) plays much better.)
 <!--more-->